sphayden/squidbot-cdk/README.md

 ### Prerequisites
 * [Node.js](https://nodejs.org/en/download/) needs to be installed.
 * An AWS Account.
-* AWS SSM parameters to store the discord webhooks and used codes.
-You can change these references in the Lambda code under /lib/lambda/functions.
 * AWS Credentials to deploy with CDK.
 Refer to [this guide.](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ### Installation steps